 1. I DON’T LEARN WORDS

 … I learn collocations.
 A collocation is a habitual combination of a particular word with another word or words with a frequency greater than chance.
-Learning which words go together, when building your vocabulary will help you to use it naturally, instead of trying to fit it in based on your native language.
+Learning which words go together when building your vocabulary will help you use it naturally instead of fitting it based on your native language.

 If you add to your vocab list the single word “concordare” there is a big chance you will automatically add it to your passive vocabulary.
 The key is to learn the above word together with words it often appears with, such as:

 - Concordare un appuntamento, meaning fixing an appointment